formkit/docs-content/api-reference/formkit-core.md

 ### t

-A text or translation function that exposes a given string to the "text" hook — all text shown to users should be passed through this function before being displayed — especially for core and plugin authors.
+A text or translation function that exposes a given string to the "text" hook.
+All text shown to users should be passed through this function before being displayed — especially for core and plugin authors.

 ### isSettled